 “The codes are all about minimizing risk,” explains Dominic Sims, CEO of the International Code Council, which has established building codes for various property types that have been adopted throughout the U.S. and other countries.

 On the other side of the danger spectrum, the ICC's residential code also requires any hinged shower doors to swing outward, away from the shower.
-While mandating that a shower door swing a certain direction intends to keep all who use it safe, a person comfortable with the space would likely not be in immediate danger by pulling it inward.
+While a mandate that a shower door swing a certain direction intends to keep all who use it safe, a person comfortable with the space would likely not be in immediate danger by pulling it inward.

 Particularly if you’re planning to purchase a home, there’s good reason to want to ensure any major work was done to the local code requirements.
 Davis recommends contacting the municipality for permits obtained for the home you’re interested in – and also having a general inspector check the quality of work completed.

-“Usually the workmanship is just bad, it has nothing to do with codes.
+“Usually the workmanship is just bad – it has nothing to do with codes.
 It’s just poor work because somebody’s brother-in-law had a six-pack, and he watched HGTV a couple times and says, ‘Hey Martha, it can’t be that bad.
 I think I can do it – give me a sledgehammer.’”

 It’s when major work hasn’t been permitted that a problem could arise, as most state or local laws dictate that the current homeowner is responsible for resolving any code violations.
 So if you buy a home and neglect to check for the permit on the kitchen addition the seller did a few years ago, you’ll likely find yourself shouldering the cost of redoing it properly.